johnno1962/HotReloading/README.md

 then run vapour from inside Xcode.
 It will ask you to run a script to start the associated daemon processes which watches for source file changes from inside project directory.
-It's not possible to inject closures that have already been registered with routes but if you delegate their implementation to the method of a class it can be injected.
-If you want to delegate to a top level method or the method of a struct you'll need to add the following to the executable target to enable "interposing":
+It's not possible to inject closures that have already been registered with routes however but if you delegate their implementation to the method of a class it can be injected.
+If you want to delegate to a top level function or the method of a struct you'll need to add the following to the executable target to enable "interposing":

 ```
     , linkerSettings: [